-There are two distinct areas of business law; regulation of commercial entities through laws of partnership, company, bankruptcy, and agency, and the second is regulation of commercial transactions through the laws of contract.
+There are two distinct areas of business law.
+First, there is the regulation of commercial entities through laws of partnership, company, bankruptcy, and agency.
+The second is the regulation of commercial transactions through the laws of contract.

-Business law provides rules and guidance for companies to follow before disputes occur.
+Business laws provide rules and guidance for companies to follow before disputes occur.
 Attorneys who practice in this area are experts at structuring transactions to minimize a company’s exposure to litigation.

 Business law attorneys specialize in transactional work, meaning they do not represent clients in court.
 In fact, business lawyers are often hired for the purpose of avoiding future litigation.